YagnikMer/Java-Design-Creational-Singleton/README.md

 DEFINATION:

-A singleton is a class that allows only a single instance of itself to be created and gives access to that created instance.
+A singleton is a class that allows only a single instance.

 HOW TO CREATE